waynegramlich/bom_manager/README.md

 The term "part" by itself is ambiguous, so an adjective is used to be more concise.
 Immediately below are some of the more concise part names:

-* Manufacturer Part: A manufacturer part is the part that a manufacturer creates and sells.
-Each manufacturer has a name (e.g. Intel, Texas Instruments, etc.) and a unique part name for each purchasable part.
+* Actual Part: An actual part is the part that a manufacturer creates and sells.
+  The manufacturer (e.g. Intel, Texas Instruments, etc.) assigns there own unique name to the actual part.

-* Vendor Part: Frequently there are vendors (typically called distributors) that purchase parts directly from manufacturers, store the parts, and resell them to customers.
-Sometimes a manufacturer only sells directly to the customer, in which case the Manufacturer part and the Vendor part are the same.
-Each Vendor typically has their own part name that is different from the manufacturer part name.
+* Vendor Part: A vendor part is a part that can be purchased.
+Sometimes the vendor and the manufacturer are the same, in which case, the part purchased directly from the manufacturer.
+More frequently, there vendors (typically called distributors or resellers) that purchase actual parts directly from manufacturers, store the parts, and resell them.
+Each distributor/reseller vendor typically assigns their own part name to the actual part that is different manufacturer part name.

-* Project Part: A project part is the name of a part within the CAD system.
-Ultimately, BOM manager provides tools to map the project part into a list of manufacturer parts.
+* Project Part: A project part is a named part within the CAD system.
+Ultimately, BOM manager provides tools to map the project part into a pool of one or more actual parts.
+A project part is "specific" if there is only one actual part in the pool.
-  A project part can be "generic" in that is does not map to a single part, but instead a collection of interchangeable parts that can be substituted in depending upon pricing and availability.
+  A project part is "generic" if there multiple actual parts in the pool, and the BOM manager will eventually pick one actual part from the pool based one pricing and availability considerations.

 * Posed Part: Each project part may occur in multiple locations within a project.
   A "pose" specifies the X/Y/Z location and orientation (e.g. &alpha;/&beta;/&gamma;)